UNM-CARC/QuickBytes/ParallelMatlabServer.md

 MATLAB will now validate your setup.
 If you run into trouble please contact CARC support at help@carc.unm.edu

-Now we will have to set the hostname of your local machine:
+Now we will have to set the hostname of your local machine with pctconfig (Parallel Config Toolbox):

 ```
 %% set hostname for a Mac